gongxiii/cantonese-mandarin-normalization/README.md

 The rule-based baseline depends on a manually written replacement list.
 It can perform well when a phrase is already covered by the dictionary, but it does not generalize well to unseen slang, new spellings, or context-dependent expressions.

 Finally, the GPT-based methods were tested using prompt engineering rather than model training.
 The results may vary with model version, decoding settings, and prompt wording.
+For stronger reproducibility, future versions should record the exact GPT model name, API date or model snapshot if available, temperature, decoding parameters, and the date on which Google Translate outputs were collected.
 This project should therefore be understood as a reproducible prototype rather than a production-ready Cantonese normalization system.

 ## Acknowledgment of AI Assistance